 What’s In Your Heart?

-There’s a lot of talk today about false teachers, false doctrines, and deceiving spirits but very little talk about how believers fall prey to them.
+There’s much talk today about false teachers, false doctrines, and deceiving spirits but very little discussion about how believers fall prey to them.
 We point fingers at those who demonstrate false signs and wonders as if they’re to blame for all that is wrong in the world.
 But what about our part?

 Don’t we have some responsibility as the ones who receive false teaching?